Vaccination is the best way to protect yourself and others against certain diseases.

 In Québec and elsewhere worldwide, side effects of vaccines are constantly monitored.
 Surveillance helps detect unexpected, serious and rare side effects, and to intervene as needed.
 Thus, when doctors and nurses discover unusual reactions to a vaccine, they must report it to public health authorities.

-One such surveillance scheme in Québec is the ESPRI program or ‘side effects possibly caused by immunisation program’ (Effets secondaires possiblement reliés à l’immunisation).
+One such surveillance scheme in Québec is the ESPRI program or ‘side effects possibly caused by immunization program’ (Effets secondaires possiblement reliés à l’immunisation).
 This Québec program is in line with the Public Health Agency of Canada’s program, as well as the World Health Organization’s international program.

 Through research, vaccines continue to improve.
 For example, the vaccine used in the 1950s against whooping cough has been replaced with one that causes far fewer side effects.